jeremybytes/vslive-di-lab/Lab04/Lab04-Instructions.md

 Here we ask the container for an instance of the "HouseController" class.
 Then we use property injection to replace the default "Commander" with the FakeCommander.

 8b.
-Alternately, we can configure the container to tell is that we want to use property injection for the "HouseController".
+Alternately, we can configure the container to use property injection for the "HouseController".

 ```c#
     container.Bind<HouseController>().ToSelf()